korningf/cso-git/README.md

 The key to getting this to work is to realise that underneath GitBash is a minimal MSys.

-It is an MSys2 pared-down without a MinGW toolchain and without any package management.
+It is a pared-down MSys2 without a MinGW toolchain and without any package management.

 .

-Now GitBash itself is built on MSys2, specifically, inside SysGit / MSysGit, which does.
+Now MSys2 itself is built within SysGit / MSysGit, which has a full working environment.

 We can clone its `pacman` package management facility and reintegrate it into gitbash.